uikit/uikit-site/docs/pages/utility.md

 ## Panel

 UIkit uses panels to outline certain sections of your content.
-These can be arranged in grid columns from the [Grid component](grid.md) component, for example.
+These can be arranged in grid columns from the [Grid component](grid.md), for example.

 Add the `.uk-panel` class to a `<div>` element to create a position context, set box-sizing to border-box, apply a clearfix and to remove the bottom margin of its last child element.